jgnewman/einlandr/README.md

 });
 ```

-Note that the above script will only lot out actual user data if you have already run the database migration script or you have put users into your database in some other way.
+Note that the above script will only be able to log out data if you have already run the database migration script or you have put users into your database in some other way.

 ## Using the http API